 We have been advised by our PRC legal counsel, Zhong Lun Law Firm, that the structure for operating our business in China (including our corporate structure and our contractual arrangements with our affiliated consolidated entities) complies with all applicable PRC laws, rules and regulations, and does not violate, breach, contravene or otherwise conflict with any applicable PRC laws, rules or regulations.
 However, there are uncertainties regarding the interpretation and application of the relevant PRC laws, rules and regulations.
 Accordingly, there can be no assurance that the PRC regulatory authorities will not take a view that is contrary to the opinion of our PRC legal counsel.
-Our PRC legal counsel has further advised that if a PRC government authority determines that our corporate structure, the contractual arrangements or the reorganization to establish our current corporate structure violates any applicable PRC laws, rules or regulations, the contractual arrangements will become invalid or unenforceable, and we could be subject to severe penalties and required to obtain additional governmental approvals from the PRC regulatory authorities.
+Our PRC legal counsel has further advised that if a PRC government authority determines that our corporate structure, the contractual arrangements or the reorganization to establish our current corporate structure violates any applicable PRC laws, rules or regulational governmental approvals from the PRC regulatory authorities.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating our businesses in China do not comply with PRC governmental restrictions on foreign investment in Internet businesses, or if these regulations or the interpretation of existing regulations change in the future, we would be subject to severe penalties or be forced to relinquish our interests in those operations" and "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Doing Business in China-Uncertainties with respect to the PRC legal system could limit the protections available to you and us."
+Key Information-D. Risk Factors-Risks Factors-Risks Relating to Our corporate structure businesses in China Uncertainties or be forced to relinquish our interests in those operations" and "Item 3.
+Key Information-D. Risk Factors-Risks Relating to our our complex in the future, we would be subject to severe penalties or be forced to relinquish our interests in those operations" and "Item 3.
+Key Information-D. Risk Factors-Risks Relating to you and us."